Herbert Bomzer

 The recipient of multiple awards, Rabbi Bomzer has been recognized by Yeshiva University, which conferred an honorary Doctor of Divinity in 1985.
 A distinguished lecturer, teacher, and scholar, his 1985 study, "The Kolel in America" was published by Shengold Publishers.
 The Chosen Road, Rabbi Bomzer's influential book on conversion to Judaism, was first published in 1996.
 A revised edition followed in 2004, garnering a very positive review in the Jewish Press.

+In 2010, he led a memorial service at Ground Zero in memory of Meir Kahane, where he recounted his friendship of 50 years.

 In 2014, a grandson of Rabbi Bomzer, Aryeh Sklar, edited and published Rabbi Bomzer's sermons and notes on the weekly Torah portion (until the end of Leviticus), for the anniversary of Rabbi Bomzer's passing (yahrtzeit), entitled, "Keter HaRachzav" (Rachzav is the Hebrew acronym for "Rabbi Chaim Zev Bomzer").
 Rabbi Aaron Ziegler, as well as Rabbi Moshe Kotlarsky, friends and colleagues of Rabbi Bomzer, wrote forewords for the book.
 In 2016, on the occasion of his wedding, Mr. Sklar published the completed book, including Numbers, Deuteronomy, as well as many separate essays and recollections of Rabbi Bomzer's teachers (such as Rabbi Joseph B. Soloveitchik and Rabbi Menachem Mendel Schneerson).
 Both the earlier publishing and the later more complete version were reviewed favorably by Alan Jay Gerber of the Jewish Star newspaper.